Ministry of Defence Industry of Azerbaijan: Air Force

 The country also manufactures Israeli-designed spy planes.
 Among the licensed pilotless spy plane is the Orbiter-2M and the Aerostar.
 Both are manufactured at the government-owned Azad Systems Company plant near Baku.
 The head of the Defense Industry, Yaver Jamalov, said that by the end of 2011 a total of 60 UAVs would be produced.

 Navy

 In May 2011, President of the State Oil Company of Azerbaijan Republic Rovnag Abdullayev stated that Azerbaijan will start the production of national warships after 2013.

 Current production

 In 2008, Azerbaijan revealed the Istiglal IST-14.5.
 An anti-material rifle, which can be taken down into 2 separate components for easy transportation.
-The rifle is said to be operable in adverse weather such as rain and dirt with temperature ranges from 50 to -50 degrees Celsius.
+The rifle is said to be operable in adverse weather such as rain and dirt, with temperature ranges from 50 to -50 degrees Celsius.
 The rifle is operated in several countries.

-In 2011, Azerbaijan has begun producing AK-74M assault rifles under a license from the Russian armaments manufacturer Izhmash.
+In 2011, Azerbaijan began producing AK-74M assault rifles under a license from the Russian armaments manufacturer Izhmash.
 The assault rifles are being produced for the Azerbaijani Armed Forces under the name Khazri.

 In addition to production of Istiglal IST-14.5 and AK-74M, Azerbaijan has also been producing the following weapon systems: